etychon/iox-ir1101-modbustcp-br-py/README.md

   `docker run iox-ir1101-modbustcp-br-py`

+Note that when you run the `start.py` script it runs with your local x86 Python interpreter, whereas in the Docker container it runs as an emulated ARM Python interpreter.
+This abstraction is provided in the container by [QEMU](https://www.qemu.org/).

 Now is the time to package this image as an IOx application using Cisco ioxclient utility, which takes additional information from the resource descriptor file `package.yaml`.
 This file describes the target architecture, network and resource requirements, description and version.

 `ioxclient docker package iox-ir1101-modbustcp-br-py . -n iox-ir1101-modbustcp-br-py --use-targz`